wandb/docs/docs/guides/track/limits.md

 The W&B Models UI and SDK’s [public API](https://docs.wandb.ai/ref/python/public-api/api) make GraphQL requests to the server for querying and modifying data.
 For all GraphQL requests in SaaS Cloud, W&B applies rate limits per IP address for unauthorized requests and per user for authorized requests.
 The limit is based on request rate (request per second) within a fixed time window, where your pricing plan determines the default limits.
 For relevant SDK requests that specify a project path (for example, reports, runs, artifacts), W&B applies rate limits per project, measured by database query time.

 Users on [Teams and Enterprise plans](https://wandb.ai/site/pricing) receive higher rate limits than those on the Free plan.

-When you reach the rate limit while using the W&B Models Public SDK, a rate limit message will appear in your terminal.
+When you hit the rate limit while using the W&B Models SDK's public API, you see a relevant message indicating the error in the standard output.

 ### Suggestions for staying under the GraphQL API rate limit